 - Have any schools opted not to take part in the programme and what were their reasons?

 - Why aren’t free school lunches provided to students at all schools and kura?

-- What is the role of Boards of Trustees?
+- What is the role of school boards?

 - What are the different ways schools and kura can provide lunches?

 - What is involved in schools making their own lunches?

 - How do schools select their suppliers?
 Is there a tender process?